ishrakland/OneMillionArabCodersPython/README.md

 # OneMillionArabCodersPython

-Working with Visual Studio Code is really amazing du  to intellisense
+Working with Visual Studio Code is really amazing !!

 Intellisense helps us to find inner class functions and properties